brfitzpatrick/forestviews/README.md

 install_github(repo = 'brfitzpatrick/forestviews')
 ```

-Minor editions have been done to original package to speedup the calculation.
-Edited
+Minor editions have been done to the original package to speedup the calculations.
+Edited version is
-version is

 ```r
 install.packages('devtools')